operatorequals/httpimport/README.md

 *The `[!]` Warning was emitted by the `HttpImporter` object created for `A`, as it couldn't locate `B`, and passed control to the next `Finder` object, that happened to be the `HttpImporter` object created for `B`!*

-#### And no data touches the disk, nor any virtual environment.
-The import happens just to the running Python process!
-### Life suddenly got simpler for Python module testing!!!
-Imagine the breeze of testing _Pull Requests_ and packages that you aren't sure they will work for you!

 ## Debugging...